-All telephone communication with parents regarding requests, queries, and problems are channelled through the school reception and the Head of Elementary School office.
+All telephone communication with parents regarding requests, queries, and problems are channelled through the school reception and the Heads of Sections' offices.
 As the school enforces uninterrupted teaching and learning during school hours, parents should refrain from calling teachers unless in case of extreme emergency.